-Contact civilian attorneys registered with the Operation Stand-By, via phone or email, with legal questions relating to their geographic areas and substantive areas of expertise for attorney-to-attorney advice, so you can further assist your servicemember clients.
+Contact civilian attorneys registered with Operation Stand-By with legal questions relating to their geographic areas and substantive areas of expertise for attorney-to-attorney advice, so you can further assist your servicemember clients.
 Learn more.

 Pro Bono Attorneys and Coordinators

-The ABA Military Pro Bono Project offers attorneys two different ways to help military families:
+The ABA Military Pro Bono Project offers attorneys two ways to help military families:

-- Providing Pro Bono Legal Counsel to Military Members
+- Providing Pro Bono Legal Representation to Military Members

-Attorneys can register to be contacted by the ABA Military Pro Bono Project with opportunities to provide pro bono assistance on behalf of military families when cases arise in your geographic and substantive area.
-Sign up for our weekly Case Opportunities listserv to stay up-to-date on the latest pro bono opportunities through the Project.
-Read about our volunteer attorneys' success stories and how they have provided much-needed legal help to our military families.
+Attorneys can register to receive emails from the ABA Military Pro Bono Project with pro bono case opportunities that arise in their geographic and substantive areas.
+Read about our volunteer attorneys' success stories with helping military families.
 Learn more.

 - Joining Operation Stand-By to Assist Military Attorneys

-Attorneys can register to join Operation Stand-By to volunteer time to receive calls or emails from military attorneys in need of attorney-to-attorney advice on state-specific legal information relating to your legal area of expertise, so they can further assist their servicemember clients.
+Attorneys can register to join Operation Stand-By to volunteer time to receive calls or emails from military attorneys in need of attorney-to-attorney advice on state-specific legal information, so they can further assist their servicemember clients.
 Learn more.